mailermailer/mailermailer-wp/readme.txt

 = Where can I find my API key? =

 API keys are available upon request.
 If you'd like one, please email us at support@mailermailer.com.

+= How do I set up the CAPTCHA? =

+If you'd like to add a CAPTCHA to your MailerMailer signup form, you'll first need to [follow the instructions on Google(https://developers.google.com/recaptcha/docs/start) for obtaining an API key pair.
+Once you have the pair of keys, you can enter then under Settings > MailerMailer Settings > CAPTCHA Settings.

 = I just changed my signup form on MailerMailer.
 How do I update the widget? =